This page contains the authorizing regulation and notices for Homeless Management Information Systems (HMIS).

 Date Published: December 9, 2011

-The Department of Housing and Urban Development (HUD), the Department of Health and Human Services (HHS), and the Department of Veterans Affairs (VA) released the 2014 HMIS Data Dictionary and 2014 HMIS Data Manual on May 1, 2014, updating the 2004 HMIS Data and Technical Notice and the 2010 HMIS Data Standards Notice.
+The Department of Housing and Urban Development (HUD), the Department of Health and Human Services (HHS), and the Department of Veterans Affairs (VA) released the 2017 HMIS Data Dictionary on May 2, 2017.
+An accompanying 2017 Data Manual will be available soon.
 For more information, please refer to the HMIS Data and Technical Standards page.

 Prior to releasing the 2014 HMIS Data Dictionary and Data Manual, HUD sought public comment via CPD Notice 13-107.
 This Notice revised the HMIS Data Standards Revised Notice of March 2010.
 The public comment period closed on June 3, 2013 and HUD released the final data standards outside of the CPD Notice process.
 Later this summer, HUD will release a compilation of the public comments received and the responses.